Attestation Legal Definition: Everything You Need to Know

 A notary public can also provide an attestation, but cannot notarize his or her own signature.
 Another notary must do this.

 If you need help with attestation, you can post your legal need (or post your job) on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site, from schools like Harvard and Yale Law, 14 years' average legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site, from schools like Harvard and Yale Law, 14 years' average legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.